 You can select the FTP in our case, and the third section is simply the menu to start the transfer process, or schedule it if you want, later.
 At the same time, you can select to use a compressed backup by checking the “Archive (Zip files before transfer)”.

 Step 1: Link the source cPanel

 To get started, click “Select Source” from the left, then, you will get the pop-up window.
 There, you need to click on “New” as the following screenshot.

-Now, you will get all the available cloud service that you can use to move files, with an amazing list that suits your needs.
+Now, you will get all the available cloud service that you can use to move files, with amazing list that suit your needs.
 In our case, you need to select the FTP option, and then, the button “Next” at the bottom of the window.